gws/clj-dynamodb-session/README.markdown

 old sessions based on the length of time you keep them using the `updated_at` field.

+## Testing

+Currently, running the tests requires a live DynamoDB instance and the default is to use the endpoint at `http://localhost:8000`.
+There is a `docker-compose.yml` included in the repository to make this easier.

+1. `docker-compose up` (requires `docker-compose` 1.6.0 or later)
+2. `lein test`

 ## License

 Copyright 2014 Gordon Stratton